PaulBeaudet/moreZumoExamples/README.md

 The IDE finds the main file by the name of the folder exactely.
  Let me know if there are issues - inof8or@gmail.com*

-#Detailed Example: Zumo Shield by Pololu#
+#Testing: Zumo Shield by Pololu#

-This sketch is meant to sumo on a white ring with black boarders as opposed to traditional black to white
+This sketch is meant to sumo on a white ring with black boarders as opposed to traditional black to white.
+This is easily changed by reversing a wakka wakka (<,>) and adjusting "LIGHT_SENSITIVITY" higher in the reflectence tab.

 The comments included are geared to people being introduced to programing